fBoatengs/Diamond_Data_Analysis/README.md

-# Exploring the Interplay of Price, Cut, and Carat in Diamonds: A Data Analysis
+# Exploring the Interplay of Price, Cut, and Carat in Diamonds
 ## Abstract

 In the captivating world of diamonds, attributes like cut, carat, and price intricately define a gemstone's value.
 We delve into the nuanced relationship between these attributes using data analysis.
 Our exploration uncovers insights that illuminate how these elements converge to determine a diamond's allure and monetary value.